Dahlia spp.

 Place in a 65 to 75°F location that receives bright, indirect light for at least 12 hours each day.
 Roots form in two to three weeks.

-Plants will flower in their first year, and healthy new tubers will form over the growing season.
+Expect flowering in the first year, and healthy new tubers will form over the growing season.

 Tuber Division

-Tuber division is a much simpler propagation method.
-And divisions also produce clone offspring with the same characteristics as the mother plant.
+Tuber division is a simple propagation method and divisions also produce clone offspring with the same characteristics as the mother plant.

 For successful propagation, it’s important that each division has a section of crown with a healthy neck and piece of tuber attached.